-It’s long been known that playing and listening to music can stimulate the brain, boost creativity and improve learning.
+It’s long been known that playing and listening to music can stimulate the brain, boost creativity and improve learning — and the benefits extend well beyond childhood.

-Especially as we age, learning an instrument, singing in a choir or simply listening to a Mozart symphony can provide a thorough workout for the brain.
+Especially as we age, engaging with music by learning an instrument, singing in a choir or even just listening closely to a Mozart symphony can give our brains a truly meaningful workout.

 But according to research by Johns Hopkins Medicine in the USA, music can also ‘reduce anxiety, blood pressure and pain, as well as improve sleep quality, mood, mental alertness, and memory.’
 Here are seven ways music can improve your physical health.